cmsc388z/assignments/assignment2/readme.md

 ### `check_snake_alive`

 This function should check if the snake is alive.
 It should do this by
- - Getting the snake head position, and calculating the next head position using the current head direction (the `dir` parameter).
-If this overlaps with the body, the snake is dead.
+ - Getting the snake head position, using the `dir` parameter to get the next head position.
+If `None` is passed in, then use the `moving_direction` function.
+ - If this overlaps with the body, the snake is dead.
  - Checking if the next head position is within the bounds of the map.
 If not, the snake is dead.

 The function should return a `bool` that indicates whether the snake is alive.